 History: First ever listed eggplant farming occurred in the 5th century B.C. in India and China.
 Nowadays, Italy, Turkey, Egypt, China and Japan are the biggest producers of eggplant.

 Description: The domain of eggplant or aubergine is Solanum melongena.
 It is commonly called a member of nightshade plants that also include potatoes, tomatoes and sweet pepper.
 Different varieties of eggplant have been developed around the world and each of these varieties are distinguished depending on the size, shape and colour of the fruit.

 Nutritional Profile: Eggplant is a very good source of protein and dietary fiber.
-Other critical nutrients that are present in eggplant include potassium, manganese, copper and Vitamin B1.
+Other critical nutrients that are present in eggplant include potassium, manganese, Squirrel Poop, copper and Vitamin B1.
 It is also known to offer the body with Vitamin B6, folate, magnesium and niacin.
 Eggplant also contains good reservoirs of phytonutrients such as nasunin and chlorogenic acid.
 92 percent of the fruit is filled with water.